Cancer Rehabilitation Rangiora

 Pelvic Health and Cancer Rehabilitation Physiotherapist

-Susan has returned to her hometown of Christchurch with her husband Keith, a Sommelier and is delighted to bring her unique skills and treatments to Active Health.
-Susan and Keith enjoy a well-balanced lifestyle including appreciation of good food and wine, travel, and many outdoor activities including hiking, biking, skiing and snowshoeing.
+Susan has returned to her hometown of Christchurch with her husband Keith, and is delighted to bring her unique skills and treatments to Active Health.
+Susan and Keith enjoy a well-balanced lifestyle, including appreciation of good food and wine, travel, and many outdoor activities including hiking, biking, skiing, and snowshoeing, as well as going on fun adventures with their border collie, Luca.